--Primary research with provincial territorial organizations across Ontario to advise on developing a provincial Justice Liaison Program.
-January 2016 – June 2016
+-Primary research with provincial territorial organizations across Ontario to advise on developing a provincial Justice Liaison Program with the Ministry of Attorney General, January 2016 – June 2016

 -Course/Curriculum Development for three courses with Lakehead’s University’s Education Program.